meezan-mallick/space_invader_game/README.md

 ---
 ## Basic key operations :

--left to move spaceship left
+- left to move spaceship left
--right key to move spaceship right
+- right key to move spaceship right
+- Space bar to fire a bullet

 ---
 Do follows :